 You will also select one additional option course.
 For this, you can do one of the following:

 - pick a course from the same range of options you had in Year 3

 - take the Sport and Social Enterprise course, which is available in Year 4 only

-In Year 4, you will research and submit a dissertation report on a sport management topic of your choice supervised by a member of staff.
+In Year 4, you will research and submit a dissertation report on a sport management topic of your choice.
+A member of staff will supervise this project.

 Most of your teaching will take place within the Moray House School of Education and Sport.
 The School is part of the Holyrood campus in central Edinburgh.

 The School has its own IT labs and library.
 You will also have access to all University computer facilities and libraries.

 You can take a closer look at the Moray House School of Education and Sport and explore our facilities and campus on the University's Virtual Visit site.